near/docs/docs/tutorials/contracts/guest-book.md

 ![Guest Book Logged In](/docs/assets/guest-book_fe_logged-in.jpg)

 Try logging out then back in again.
-NEAR explorer will check for your wallet credentials stored locally in the browser, and will ask you to authorize this app.
-You can try some of the other features our app offers, and it will all happen in our dev environment.
+NEAR Wallet will check for your wallet credentials stored locally in the browser, and will ask you to authorize this app.

 Let's switch over to our `frontend-test` branch, and build some _integration tests_ for our app.